eProsima/Integration-Service-docs/docs/libraries.rst

 Types Libraries
 ^^^^^^^^^^^^^^^

-Integration Services allows us to define types libraries to create custom data types.
+Integration Service allows us to define types libraries to create custom data types.
 These libraries must offer a function with the following declaration:

 .. code-block:: cpp